Chantal Akerman: Death

-65-year old Akerman died on 5 October 2015 in Paris; Le Monde reported that she died by suicide.
-Her last film was the documentary No Home Movie, a series of conversations with her mother shortly before her mother's death; of the film, she said: "I think if I knew I was going to do this, I wouldn't have dared to do it."
+Akerman died by suicide on 5 October 2015 in Paris, at the age of 65.
+Her last film was the documentary No Home Movie, a series of conversations with her mother shortly before her mother's death.
+Of the film, she said, "I think if I knew I was going to do this, I wouldn't have dared to do it."

 According to Akerman's sister, she had been hospitalized for depression and then returned home to Paris ten days before her death.